quanterall/HaskellMaterials/basics/extras/optics.md

 data ThingThatStoresRecord = ThingThatStoresRecord {_record :: Record}

 makeLenses ''ThingThatStoresRecord
--- or `foldMapM makeLenses [''ThingThatStoresRecord, ''Record]` instead of separate calls
 ```

 With these `makeLenses` calls we get lenses that work exactly the way we defined them before, but we